-The Form Controls toolbar contains tools that you need to create an interactive form.
-You can use the toolbar to add controls to a form in a text, spreadsheet, presentation, or HTML document, for example a button that runs a macro.
+The Form Controls toolbar or sub-menu contains tools that you need to create an interactive form.
+You can use the toolbar or sub-menu to add controls to a form in a text, drawing, spreadsheet, presentation, or HTML document, for example a button that runs a macro.

 XML Form documents (XForms) use the same controls.